leifg/riese/README.md

 DISCLAIMER: This gem doesn't claim to be a mathematic correct implementation.
 If you need a implementation of fraction in ruby, checkout the [Rational](http://www.ruby-doc.org/core/Rational.html) library shipped with ruby.

+## Introduction

+To play with it, just grab a ruby version (only tested with MRI Ruby 1.9) and run the following commands:

+    gem install bundler
+    bundle install --path vendor/local

+To execute the Minitest Test file run:

+    bundle exec rake test

+To execute the RSpec examples run:

+    bundle exec rake spec

+To start the file watcher, run:

+    bundle exec guard

 ## Purpose

 This library is solely for the purpose to demonstrate a couple of programming paradigms to newcomers: